randomPoison/randomPoison.github.io/_drafts/variant-data.md

 * **Tag your variant data!** Don't do ad hoc variant detection by checking for the presence of different fields, as that can still fail if you have ambiguous variants.
 * **Take advantage of language features** to make your variant data safer to work with.
 If you have a type system, don't just jam all of your variants into a single type that has a bunch of uninitialized fields.
 If you're working with a more dynamic language, make sure to still use a tag at runtime!

+Once you start getting into the specifics of a single application, there's a lot more nuance you can get into in terms of how to best represent your data and when it's best to use variant data vs a different approach.
+But all of that discussion is out of the scope of this article, so I'll leave it at that!